Specialist Community Team

 About the Specialist Community Team

-We have three specialist community teams: East covers Slough, Windsor, Ascot and Maidenhead; Central covers Bracknell and Wokingham; West covers Reading and West Berkshire.
+We have two specialist community teams: East covers Slough, Bracknell, Windsor, Ascot and Maidenhead; West covers Reading, West Berkshire and Wokingham.

-Each of the SCTs comprises psychiatrists, family therapists, clinical psychologists, psychotherapists, specialist nurses and specialist mental health practitioners.
+Each of the Specialist Community Teams is made up of psychiatrists, family therapists, clinical psychologists, psychotherapists, specialist nurses and specialist mental health practitioners.
 Some teams have creative therapists.

 Wherever possible, the work of our team will continue although, in some cases, not in the way you may be used to.